Burrow’s 4 TD passes lead LSU over Texas 45-38

 Ehlinger finished with 401 yards passing and four touchdowns for the Longhorns (1-1).

-The win will give LSU some big early momentum in the long-term goal of reaching the College Football Playoff but the rough SEC still looms ahead in a long season.
+The win will give LSU some big early momentum in the long-term goal of reaching the College Football Playoff, but the rough SEC schedule still looms.

-”I think it’s a big statement, but obviously we want to play better,” LSU coach Ed Orgeron said.
+“I think it’s a big statement, but obviously we want to play better,” Orgeron said.

 Texas coach Tom Herman said he’ll immediately get his team to focus on the Big 12.